 Pars ventralis is located below (ventral) the hypothalamic sulcus and is composed of: subthalamus and hypothalamus.

-Hence the diencephalon is splitted into 5 parts:
+Hence the diencephalon is split into 5 parts:

 Every of these parts have additional subsections.